 The elements of a good plan are described here.
-The standards and regulations which codify many of the elements of such plan are listed in the sidebar.
+The standards and regulations that codify many of the elements of such plan are listed in the sidebar.

 If multiple chemicals or chemical procedures are not required, the PEOSH Right to Know (RTK) and Hazard Communication standards would apply instead.
 The RTK survey can satisfy survey requirements of both laws.

-Storing incompatible chemicals together is one of the most common errors the New Jersey Department of Environmental Protection (DEP) finds on inspection.
-Chemicals should be stored by compatibility, not alphabetically (see box).
+Proper storage—Storing incompatible chemicals together is one of the most common errors the New Jersey Department of Environmental Protection (DEP) fi nds on inspection.
+Chemi- cals should be stored by compatibility, not alphabetically (see box).
 Shelves should have a lip to prevent spills from spreading, or chemicals should be stored in pans with a lip.
 They should not be stored above eye level.

-Label shelving, cabinets, and chemical containers with a color-coded numbering system that will allow containers to be easily returned to their proper location.
+Labeling—Label shelving, cabinets, and chemical containers with a color- coded numbering system that will allow containers to be easily returned to their proper location.

-Basic fire control includes proper storage of flammable liquids (see box), providing sand buckets, fire blankets, fire alarms, and fire extinguishers.
+Fire control—Basic fire control includes proper storage of fl ammable liquids (see box), providing sand buckets, fi re blankets, fi re alarms, and fi re extinguishers.

-Chemicals that are outdated (more than two years old), unwanted, in excess, dangerous, or unlabeled should be discarded.
+Clean-out—Chemicals that are outdated (more than two years old), unwanted, in excess, dangerous, or unlabeled should be discarded.
 If staff members do not have time to do a clean-out all at once, it is a good idea to have some kind of label, like a colored sticker, to mark chemicals that are ready for disposal, and store them with compatible chemicals.
-Then a schoolwide or districtwide disposal day can be used to dispose of them properly.
+Then a school- wide or districtwide disposal day can be used to dispose of them properly.

-Hazardous wastes must not be poured down the sink or put in the trash.
+Safe disposal—Hazardous wastes must not be poured down the sink or put in the trash.
 Federal and state regulations are complicated.
-You can work with your UniServ field representative and your district to learn how your district manages hazardous waste (see sidebar).
+You can work with your UniServ fi eld repre- sentative and your district to learn how your district manages hazardous waste (see sidebar).